-It’s a new year and with that typically comes resolutions to improve our lives.
-If getting your finances in order is on your list of “to-do”s, then you’ll want to focus on the basics of reducing or eliminating debt and begin saving for your future.
+If getting your finances in order is on your list of to-dos, then you’ll want to focus on the basics of reducing or eliminating debt and begin saving for your future.
 But, how do you know what to tackle first?
 Use the four steps below to rank your loan obligations and start yourself on the road to living without debt.

-First things first – you must commit to no new debt.
-Live within your means.
+First things first – you must commit to no new debt and live within your means.

 Next, rank your debts using these four steps:

-- Start Small.
-If you have small debts that will be quick to pay off, you should list those first – no matter the balance or APR.
+1. Start Small.
+If you have small debts that will be quick to pay off, you should list those first – no matter the balance or interest rate.
 Checking a loan obligation off your list early will eliminate monthly payments and give you a sense of accomplishment, which can help keep you committed to your goal of a debt-free life.

-- Tax Benefits at the Bottom.
-Typically, loans such as mortgages, home equity or student loans may offer a tax benefit.
+4. Tax Benefits at the Bottom.
+Typically, loans such as mortgages, home equity, or student loans may offer a tax benefit.
 Paying those down should be a lower priority than paying off debts like credit cards or car loans.
 Put those toward the bottom of the list.

 Now that you have your prioritized list, start at the top.
 The first obligation on your list should receive your maximum debt payment.
 Pay the minimums on all your loans below number one.
 Once you’ve paid off your first obligation, congratulate yourself and move to the next item on your list.
 Continue paying your maximum debt payment to your top loan and work your way down the list until you reach your first mortgage, if applicable.